-- D.2.e.1.c.
-Candidates for the Specialty of Small Animal Internal Medicine may complete the publication requirement of the credentialing process after taking the examination. - D.2.e.2.
-Initially a candidate must take the general examination either before or during the same week as the specialty examination. - D.2.e.3.
+- D.2.f.1.
+A candidate wishing to take the specialty examination must first satisfy that specialty's examination prerequisites. - D.2.f.1.a.
+Candidates for the Specialty of Large Animal Internal Medicine may complete the case report and publication requirements of the credentialing process after taking the examination. - D.2.f.1.b.
+Candidates for the Specialty of Oncology may complete the publication requirement of the credentialing process after taking the examination. - D.2.f.1.c.
+Candidates for the Specialty of Small Animal Internal Medicine may complete the publication requirement of the credentialing process after taking the examination. - D.2.f.2.
+Initially a candidate must take the general examination either before or during the same week as the specialty examination. - D.2.f.3.
 A candidate electing to take the general and specialty examinations at the same time must have completed at least two full years of an approved residency training program or its equivalent prior to the examinations.

-D.2.f.
+D.2.q.
 General Examination

 The general examination is prepared by a College committee appointed by the Board of Regents.
 Members of the committee will be selected from all specialties within the College.
 The general examination is a multiple choice exam consisting of two parts: a general section for all candidates and a large animal or small animal section that candidates select according to their species specialization.
 The examination covers all aspects of veterinary internal medicine and must be taken and passed by all candidates seeking specialty certification by any specialty under the ACVIM.
-A candidate who fails to pass the examination may apply to the ACVIM office to retake the examination under the provisions of D.2.i.
+A candidate who fails to pass the examination may apply to the ACVIM office to retake the examination under the provisions of D.2.j.
 A person who has previously registered his/her training program with the College and has had it approved by the appropriate Specialty Residency Training Committee may take the general examination if the following are fulfilled:

-- D.2.f.1.
+D.2.g.1.
 A candidate must complete at least 18 months of an ACVIM approved residency program, either traditional or non-traditional.
-Applications are due in the ACVIM office no later than October 1 of the year immediately prior to the year of the examination. - D.2.f.2.
+Applications are due in the ACVIM office no later than October 1 of the year immediately prior to the year of the examination.

+- D.2.g.2.
 In order to take the general examination, the following items must be submitted: - (a) A letter from the Resident Advisor verifying satisfactory progress in the training program; - (b) A non-refundable examination fee payable to the ACVIM with a current Candidate Fee Remittance form (available on the ACVIM website); and - (c) Two original multiple-choice questions submitted by the candidate suitable for use in future General examinations.
 (The questions will be added to the question banks but will not be used on the examination the year following submission.)
 Two copies of the questions must be sent to the ACVIM office along with the Resident Advisor letter prior to October 1 of the year preceding the exam.
 The examination fee and current Candidate Fee Remittance form must be submitted to the ACVIM office prior to February 1 of the year in which the candidate is taking the examination.
 It is the candidate's responsibility to verify that they are registered for the examination.
 A candidate who is not on the list of registered candidates will not be admitted to the examination.